VarunBabbar/SPLIT-ICML/resplit/README.md

 Given the Rashomon set enumerated by this code, an interactive tool [TimberTrek](https://github.com/poloclub/timbertrek) can be used to visualize and explore this set of trees.

-To make TreeFARMS run faster, please use the options to limit the depth of the tree, and increase the regularization parameter above 0.01.
+To make RESPLIT run faster, please use the options to limit the depth of the tree, and increase the regularization parameter above 0.01.
 If you run the algorithm without a depth constraint or set the regularization too small, it will run more slowly.

-TreeFARMS builds on a number of innovations for scalable construction of optimal tree-based classifiers: Scalable Bayesian Rule Lists[[8](#related-work)], CORELS[[2](#related-work)], OSDT[[4](#related-work)], and, most closely, GOSDT[[5](#related-work)].

 # Table of Content
 - [Installation](#installation)